Aenorieg/FinalProject/README.md

 ## Create dataset, join the 60 loaded txt files
 Use edgeR to create a matrix of 60 text files

+#### Known issue: Working Directory
+Spoke to professor Craig on 12/4 and it is ok to ignore the error message and not change root, just setwd since files were downloaded locally.
 ```{r}
 setwd('~/Desktop/COAD_Data/')
 library(edgeR)